Ultimate Montpelier Real Estate Investing Guide for 2026

 Hard Money Loan Rates

-An investor who needs to know about hard money funding options can find what they are as well as how to use them by reading our resource for newbies titled What Does Hard Money Mean in Real Estate?.
+Someone who wants to know about hard money financing products can find what they are as well as how to use them by reading our article titled How Do Private Money Lenders Work?.

 Wholesaling

-In real estate wholesaling, you locate a home that investors may consider a good investment opportunity and sign a purchase contract to purchase it.
-When a real estate investor who needs the residential property is found, the sale and purchase agreement is assigned to the buyer for a fee.
-The real buyer then settles the purchase.
-The real estate wholesaler does not sell the residential property — they sell the rights to purchase one.
+In real estate wholesaling, you find a residential property that investors may consider a good deal and sign a purchase contract to purchase the property.
+An investor then “buys” the sale and purchase agreement from you.
+The property under contract is bought by the investor, not the real estate wholesaler.
+The wholesaler does not liquidate the residential property — they sell the rights to buy one.

 Factors to Consider